microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-host.md

 ---
 title: "host resource type"
-description: "Represents an Hostname or IP Address which is (or has been) addressible over the internet"
+description: "Represents a hostname or IP address that is (or has been) addressable over the internet and Microsoft Threat Intelligence has knowledge."
 author: "joerattazzi-microsoft"
 ms.localizationpriority: medium
 ms.prod: "security"